 Makuya, also called Makuya of Christ and based at the Tokyo Bible Seminary, is a religious movement in Japan founded in 1948 by Ikurō Teshima.
 To grasp the inner truth of Biblical religion, or the “Love of the Holy Spirit” as Teshima puts it, and to extol this existential love by embodying it and living accordingly is the essence of the Makuyas’ religious life.
 They are fervently identified with the cause of Israel, conceiving the establishment of the State of Israel and the unification of Jerusalem as essentially a fulfillment of biblical prophecies.

-As mentioned above, Makuya members are Christian, and since Christianity originates from Judaism, they see a value in studying Judaism and learning Hebrew, and one of the ultimate goals is to read the Bible in Hebrew.
-They also see an utmost importance in nurturing relations with the State of Israel.
+As mentioned above, Makuya members are Christian.
+Since Christianity originates from Judaism, they see a value in studying Judaism and learning Hebrew, and one of the ultimate goals is to read the Bible in Hebrew.
+They also see the utmost importance in nurturing relations with the State of Israel.

-Usually, Makuya members come to the Kibbutz for several months each year and they learn Hebrew in Ulpan (institute or school for the intensive study of Hebrew language).
+Usually, Makuya members come to the Kibbutz for several months each year, and they learn Hebrew in Ulpan (an institute or school for the intensive study of the Hebrew language).

 Japanese Garden at Kibbutz Hephzibah

-The Japanese Garden at Kibbutz Hephzibah was designed by Yohachi Gotto, gardener artist and a member of Makuya in 1975, in memory of Ikurō Teshima (Makuya founder).
+The Japanese Garden at Kibbutz Hephzibah was designed by Yohachi Gotto, a gardener artist and a member of Makuya, in 1975, in memory of Ikurō Teshima (Makuya founder).

 As I wrote in the beginning, we joined a guided tour.
-Japanese Garden is a private property of Kibbutz Hephzibah and entrance is authorized only by setting up a paid guided tour upfront by phone or email.
-Here is a link to Japanese Garden Facebook page.
+The Japanese garden is a private property of Kibbutz Hephzibah, and entrance is authorized only by setting up a paid guided tour upfront by phone or email.
+Here is a link to the Japanese Garden Facebook page.
 Our guide was:

 Naama Amit and her contact details are email@example.com, 054-6634348.

-The garden is located next to Makuya house (you can see it on the left in the distance).
+The garden is next to the Makuya house (you can see it on the left in the distance).
 Just behind the gardens, you can see Mount Gilboa.
 And Harod Valley is behind us.

 We started our tour with Naama next to the pond.
-Did you know that Japanese Gardens started at Asuka period (around 600AD)?
-During that period Japanese merchants witnessed gardens built in China and brought many Chinese gardening techniques and styles back to Japan.
-And only by Edo period (around 1700), Japanese gardens developed a distinct style of its own.
+Did you know that Japanese Gardens began in the Asuka period (around 600AD)?
+During that period, Japanese merchants witnessed gardens built in China and brought many Chinese gardening techniques and styles back to Japan.
+And only by the Edo period (around 1700) Japanese gardens developed a distinct style of their own.

 Japanese gardens create miniature idealized landscapes.
 Moreover, this garden was inspired by Isaiah 41:18-20: